 The final module requires successful completion of all previous modules, and culminates in the formal presentation of the participant’s chosen research and practice application project.
 This project is required for the award of Certification in Movement Analysis and Somatic Practice, conferred by LSSI.
 Application can involve somatic research into personal creative process and personal growth, a choreographic project, teaching or coaching, one-on-one somatic movement therapy work, applying LMA to other disciplines, utilizing LMA as a Somatic approach in education, or considering LMA and Somatic Practice in relation to another body/mind framework.
 Presentations are open to faculty and students, and by individual invitation.

 Students will prepare formal presentations of their Research and Practice Application Project prior to and during this Module.
 Class time will include theoretical and practical integration of all aspects of Somatic Practice and BESS; as well as provide opportunity for feedback and input on all participants’ final Application Presentations.

-Note: Integration of Bartenieff Fundamentals Practice is included throughout all Four Modules.
+Note: Integration of Bartenieff Fundamentals Practice is included throughout all Modules.